 What is an air ambulance ?
 An air ambulance is an aircraft configured, staffed and equipped to respond, care for, and transport a sick or injured person.
 They are approved or licensed for the Medevac/Air Ambulance service.

-Selecting the right Air Medical Transport service with the appropriate Medical Team could be one of the most difficult challenges you may ever face in your life.
+Selecting the right Air Medical Transport service with the appropriate Medical Team could be one of the most difficult decisions you may ever face in your life.

 Air Ambulance Partners locations.
-We have a network of air ambulance providers that may be located in close proximity to the patient which cannot only reduce costs but improve response time.
+We have a network of air ambulance partners that may be located in close proximity to the patient which cannot only reduce costs but improve response time.

 A Coordinated Approach to Safety & Quality Care